Forecasting: Climate Change and Water Impact

 Museum Exhibition Dates: January 23, 2017 – April 21, 2017

 Curatorial Team: Kimberly Ritchie, Shandra McLane, and Cynthia Robinson

-This exhibit will explore climate change overlapping the lens of scientific information with artistic imagery and expression, inviting the viewer to engage in the material via contemporary art installations and scientific data concerning oceans of the world, waterways, atmosphere, and drought.
-Artists and scientists featured in this exhibit: Kimberly Ritchie, Shandra McLane, Fawn Atencio, Martian and Erik Demaine, Eric Kesley and his research team.
+This exhibit explores climate change overlapping the lens of scientific information with artistic imagery and expression, inviting the viewer to engage in the material via contemporary art installations and scientific data concerning oceans of the world, waterways, atmosphere, and drought.
+This interdisciplinary experience highlights the power of combining different critical thinking pathways to deepen understanding of climate change’s relevance to the individual.
+Artists and scientists featured in this exhibit: Kimberly Ritchie, Shandra McLane, Fawn Atencio, Martin and Erik Demaine, Eric Kesley and his research team.